AndrewAlston/Simulations/csid-sim/README.md

 This is a work in progress - and currently the code to emulate the next behavior is functional, behavior for the replace behavior to follow shortly.

+### Implementation notes ###

+The code generates a fake IPv6 packet and then using the command line arguments, produces an SRH stack that is used to encapsulate said packet.
+Using the type argument is assigns a processing function to each SID that is used at each iteration as we "forward" the packet.

+This also makes it possible to expand this code with different behaviors in a relatively simple manner

 ### How to run this ###

 The code has 4 basic parameters to specify source and destination address, locator, and a segment list.